src-d/blog/content/post/review-programs-with-graphs.md

 ### *VarMisuse*

-{{% caption src="https://cdn-images-1.medium.com/max/2000/1*itf42uneR5RA_I8GYGAxQA.png" title="Screenshot of the code, ilustrating VarMisuse task" %}}
+{{% caption src="/post/review-programs-with-graphs/varnaming-task-iclr-2018-poster.png" title="Code, ilustrating VarMisuse task" %}}
-source: poster of the paper at ICLR 2018
+source: poster at ICLR 2018
 {{% /caption %}}

 *VarMisuse* is “fill-in box” for variable name: predict which one of the existing variables can be used in a